Justus Kainulainen

 Justus Kainulainen (born 22 February 1999) is a Finnish floorball player and national team member.
 He is a 2024 world champion, two-time Finnish champion, and was named the world's best floorball player in 2024.
-He has been playing in the F-liiga since 2015.
+He has been playing in the Finnish and Swiss top leagues since 2015.

 Club career

 Kainulainen began his professional floorball career in 2015 with the club LASB, where his older brother Rasmus also played.
 In his very first season, the team was promoted to the Finnish top league.
 He played two more seasons in the league with the club before transferring to Oilers in 2018.

 His brother followed him to the new team a year later.
 In the 2020–21 season, they reached the finals with Oilers.
-In the 2023–24 campaign, Kainulainen was the top scorer of the playoffs and led the team to their first championship title in 18 years.
+In the 2023–24 campaign, Kainulainen was the top scorer of the playoffs and led the team as a captain to their first championship title in 18 years.
 In the decisive seventh game of the final series, he scored three goals, the last being the game-winner.
+As a result, he was named the season's most valuable player and the sportsman of the city of Espoo.
 In the following season, they successfully defended the title, although Kainulainen did not play in the final match due to injury.

+Ahead of the 2025/2026 season, he transferred to Zug United, the reigning two-time champions of the Swiss Unihockey Prime League.
+However, the team fell short of defending their title, finishing in second place.